-Susan Bain, DRScProfessor of Practice, Clinical, Regulatory and Quality; Program Director, MBS in Clinical and Regulatory Affairs
+Susan Bain, DRScProfessor of Practice, Clinical, Regulatory and Quality; Program Director, MBS Clinical and Regulatory Affairs

 Regulatory Affairs, Quality Assurance, Compliance and Operations